Skip to main content

 Common Module: Texts and Human Experiences

 The Common Module is shared across all HSC English courses.
 It examines how texts represent individual and collective human experience, and it is assessed in Paper 1.
-Section I consists of short answer questions (worth two to four marks each) based on unseen stimulus texts across a range of forms: poetry, nonfiction, fiction, and visual.
-Section II is an extended essay response on your prescribed text.
-Because both sections are assessed together, students who can move between close reading and extended writing perform most strongly here.
-Resources and preparation are available for all texts on the current prescribed list.
+Section I consists of short answer questions based on unseen stimulus texts; Section II is an extended essay response on your prescribed text.
+For the 2027–2030 prescription, Common Module texts include Jessica Au's Cold Enough for Snow, David Malouf's An Imaginary Life, Henry Lawson's selected short stories, poetry by Gwen Harwood, Rosemary Dobson and Samuel Wagan Watson, Michael Gow's Away, Richard Flanagan's Question 7, and Rachel Perkins's One Night the Moon.

 Paper 2 · Section I